rbauer388/CareerFoundry-Data-Analytics-Portfolio/sql_queries/README.md

 # SQL Analysis Scripts

-This folder contains all SQL scripts used to analyze Rockbuster Stealth business data.
+This folder contains SQL scripts used to analyze Rockbuster Stealth business data.